Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/build-smart-contract.rst

         .then((res) => console.log("cli exited"));
     cli.showHelpAfterError().showSuggestionAfterError().allowUnknownOption(false);

 Now, you need to decrypt your wallet backup file in order to make some function calls.
 To do that use the following command.
+(This needs to be adjusted to use browser wallet key export!!!!)

 .. code-block:: console